 Feedback system

-Windows online collects your feedback on the quality of the content and has built in workflows that ensure content is improved.
-You’ll find the most up-to-date content and will benefit from the feedback provided by other Windows users.
+Windows Online wants your feedback about the quality of the content, and the site is constantly updated and improved based on what you tell us.
+You’ll directly benefit from the feedback you and every other Windows customer provides.

 Easy to Own for Everyone